kintoandar/dockerfiles/README.md

 docker build .
 ```

-#### Useful bash alias
+### Useful bash aliases
-You can find some useful bash alias for interacting with the docker server on my [dotfiles repo](https://github.com/kintoandar/dotfiles/blob/master/.bashrc.d/docker)
+You can find some useful bash aliases for interacting with the docker server on my [dotfiles repo](https://github.com/kintoandar/dotfiles/blob/master/.bashrc.d/docker)